 To run a stack of blocks, just click on it.

-This block looks like it goes around other blocks, so this example will try that.
+This block looks like it goes around the other blocks so, this example we'll try that.

-Dragging out a “wait” block pauses the program for a short time, then continues to the next block.
+Dragging out a weight block pauses the program for a short time then continues to the next block.

-Now it looks like this sprite is doing a victory dance and saying “Touchdown.”
+Now it looks like the sprite is doing a victory dance and saying "Touchdown!"

 You will program your unique victory celebration for the Scratch cat.

-Use the blocks in the scripts menu – particularly the motion and looks menus – to program the victory celebration for the cat.
+Use the blocks in the scripts menu particularly the motion and looks menu to program the victory celebration for the cat.

-Once you have a set of blocks you like, adding a "when flag clicked" block from the events menu to the top will make the blocks run whenever someone clicks the flag.
+Once you have a set of blocks you like adding a when flag clicked block from the events menu to the top will make the blocks run whenever someone clicks a flag.